Related Subjects:

 |Immune(Idiopathic) Thrombocytopenic Purpura (ITP)

-The BCR-ABL fusion protein is the proto-oncogene from the Philadelphia chromosome, found in Chronic Myeloid Leukaemia (CML).
-It is a potent tyrosine kinase that stimulates signal transduction and mitosis.Imatinib (a tyrosine kinase inhibitor, TKI) is first-line treatment for the chronic phase of CML.
+The BCR-ABL fusion protein (p210 BCR-ABL1) is the product of the Philadelphia chromosome t(9;22), found in the vast majority of cases of Chronic Myeloid Leukaemia (CML).
+It is a constitutively active tyrosine kinase that stimulates uncontrolled signal transduction, proliferation and inhibits apoptosis.
+Tyrosine kinase inhibitors (TKIs) such as imatinib, dasatinib and nilotinib are first-line treatment options for the chronic phase of CML (NICE TA426).

 - A myeloproliferative stem cell disorder predominantly involving granulocytes.

-- Cytogenetic analysis reveals the t(9;22) Philadelphia chromosome.
+- Cytogenetic analysis reveals the t(9;22) Philadelphia chromosome in >95% of cases.

 - This forms the BCR-ABL fusion gene, which codes for a 210 kDa protein.

-- The BCR-ABL protein has tyrosine kinase activity, acting as an oncogene.
+- The BCR-ABL protein has constitutive tyrosine kinase activity, acting as an oncogene.

 Stages of CML

-- Chronic phase: Can last up to 5 years, often prolonged with Imatinib treatment.
+- Chronic phase: Can last up to 5 years untreated; often indefinitely prolonged with effective TKI treatment.
+Most patients present in this phase.

-- Accelerated phase: A more aggressive phase that may develop after the chronic phase.
+- Accelerated phase: A more aggressive phase that may develop after the chronic phase (defined by specific criteria such as 10-19% blasts).

 - Blast crisis: CML can progress to either Acute Myeloid Leukaemia (AML) or Acute Lymphoblastic Leukaemia (ALL).
-This phase is more difficult to treat and has become less frequent due to TKI therapy.
+This phase is more difficult to treat and has become less frequent with early TKI therapy.

-- Symptoms include fever, night sweats, weight loss, and occasionally priapism.
+- When symptomatic: fever, night sweats, weight loss (B symptoms), and occasionally priapism.

-- Abdominal pain or ulcer disease (due to histamine release from increased basophil cell mass).
+- Abdominal pain or peptic ulcer disease (due to histamine release from increased basophil cell mass).

 - Massive splenomegaly, which may cause acute abdominal pain from splenic infarction.